-People who are deaf or have hearing difficulties can get mains powered alarms with strobe lights and a vibrating pad, which can go underneath your pillow at night.
+People who are D/deaf or hard of hearing can get mains powered alarms with strobe lights and a vibrating pad, which can go underneath your pillow at night.

 Maintaining your alarm

 To keep your smoke alarms in good working order, you should:

 - Test them regularly (ideally once a week but at least monthly), by pressing the test button until the alarm sounds.

 - Change the batteries once a year (unless mains powered or fitted with a ten year battery).